jaclirio/odin-recipes/README.md

 # odin-recipes
 First Project
 This project is about creating John's first project on github with the help of The Odin Project.
 It is all about food recipes.
+Thank you.